 The lab is equipped with state-of-the-art robotic liquid handling (Versette) and high-throughput imaging systems (Essen IncuCyte ZOOM) for large-scale small molecule and genetic screening and analysis.
-We also have a BioTek Cystation3 imaging/multimode reader workstation equipped with an automated stacker with a 30 plate capacity and a sensitive BioTek Neo multimode plate reader for luminescence- or fluorescence-based assays.
-Cell culture is performed in our own full equipped suite, including two hoods and four incubators.
-On our floor in the Lokey building we have access to numerous others resources through our collaborators in adjacent labs, including flow cytometry and confocal imaging.
+We also have a BioTek Cystation3 multimode reader equipped with an automated stacker with a 30 plate capacity and a sensitive BioTek Neo multimode plate reader for luminescence- or fluorescence-based assays.
+Cell culture is performed in our own fully equipped suite, including two hoods and four incubators.
+On our floor we have access to many others resources including flow cytometry and confocal imaging.
 We work with Stanford collaborators and commercial organization to perform metabolomic and genomic analyses (e.g. RNA-Seq).

 Postdoctoral candidates should contact me via email, describing a specific line of investigation relevant to the research goals of the lab (What scientific question, exactly, most excites or intrigues you?
 How do you propose to address that question?).
 The Stanford Postdoctoral Handbook, which contains information on many interesting postdoc-related topics (e.g. housing, visas, etc), is here.
 You can find more information concerning immigration-related issues here.
 Unfortunately, I am not looking for Research Associates (e.g. post-postdoc scientists) at this time.